Marianne Thieme: Early life and career

-Political life
+Political career

 In October 2002 Thieme and other animal protectionists founded the Party for the Animals (Partij voor de Dieren, PvdD).
 During the general election of 2003 the party gained 47,754 votes (0.5%), but not a seat in the House of Representatives which is obtained by 0.67% of the vote.

 In February 2004 she was nominated to become the party's lijsttrekker for the 2004 European Parliament election.
 This time the party gained 153,432 votes (3.2%), three times as much as in the 2003 Dutch general election, but the number of votes was not enough to obtain a seat in the European Parliament.

 In May 2014 the party got 200,254 votes (4.21%) for the 2014 European Parliament election, enough to obtain a seat in the European Parliament.
 However, it was not with Marianne Thieme as lijsttrekker, but Anja Hazekamp.
 Marianne Thieme was already elected to the House of the Representatives.

 During the general election of 2006 the Party for Animals gained 179,988 votes (1.8%), enough for two seats in the lower house of the States General of the Netherlands.
 The party became the world's first party to gain parliamentary seats with an agenda focused primarily on animal rights.
 Marianne Thieme became an MP alongside Esther Ouwehand.
 At the general election of 2010 the party received 122,317 votes (1.3%) and its two MPs were reelected; two years later, with 182,162 votes (1.9%), the PvdD won two seats again.
 The party ran at the general election of 2017 with Thieme as lijsttrekker for the fifth time.
 With 335,214 votes (3.2%), it gained five seats.

 Thieme always concludes her speeches in Parliament with the phrase "Voorts zijn wij van mening dat er een einde moet komen aan de bio-industrie." ("Furthermore we are of the opinion that factory farming has to be ended."), referring to Cato the Elder's famous conclusion of his speeches with Carthago delenda est.

 On 8 October 2019, Thieme resigned from Parliament and her leadership of the PvdD.
 Esther Ouwehand replaced Thieme as party leader in the House of Representatives and Eva van Esch took her former seat in Parliament.